aws/aws-database-encryption-sdk-dynamodb/specification/searchable-encryption/virtual.md

 and return the range of parts from low (inclusive) to high (exclusive), joined on the `split` character.

-If high is less than or equal to low, an empty string is returned.
+If high is less than or equal to low, an empty string MUST be returned.

 ### Terminal Location